AmazingVanish/apsj/README.md

 ![mix-n-match](https://raw.github.com/AmazingVanish/apsj/main/media/apsj-mix-n-match.webp)
 _Screenshot of mixing and matching templates for a unique experience_

+## Known Issues

+-   Font Awesome icons do not display in Edit Mode

 ## License

 Copyright © 2022 DreamScape Visionery, LLC.
 All rights reserved.